tristantheguy/ai_assistant/README.md

 ## Discord bot

 `discord_bot.py` lets you chat with the assistant through Discord.
-Set the `DISCORD_TOKEN` environment variable to your bot's token and run:
+Set the `DISCORD_TOKEN` environment variable to your bot's token, then run:

 ```bash
 python discord_bot.py
 ```

-Any message sent to the bot is forwarded to `OllamaClient` and the reply is posted back to the channel.
+Any message sent to the bot is forwarded to `OllamaClient`, and the reply is posted back to the channel.

 ## License